kubedb/cli/docs/concepts/postgres.md

 ### spec.init
 `spec.init` is an optional section that can be used to initialize a newly created Postgres database.
-PostgreSQL databases can be initialized in one of three ways:
+PostgreSQL database can be initialized in one of three ways:

 #### Initialize via Script
 To initialize a PostgreSQL database using a script (shell script, db migrator, etc.), set the `spec.init.scriptSource` section when creating a Postgres object.
 ScriptSource must have following information: